tessel/reach-wg/README.md

 **[Current Draft: How do you interact with Reach?](https://github.com/tessel/reach-wg/blob/master/INTERACTION.md)**

 How do you interface with a network of sensors?
 How do you perform autodiscovery?
 And when talking to a sensor, what is the API like to control its I/O interfaces?
-We're investigating these questions by designing an API proposal that we can eaasily prototype and test in a few common scenarios.
+We're investigating these questions by designing an API proposal that we can easily prototype and test in a few common scenarios.

 * [ ] **Next: [Collect user studies in the folder `case-studies/`.
 (Submit a PR and contribute your project!)](https://github.com/tessel/reach-wg/issues/11)**
 * [ ] **Next: [Design an API that allows for star network topology over BLE or Wifi.](https://github.com/tessel/reach-wg/issues/13)**